ikko/sym/docs/paper/A_Principled_Framework.md

      2 Background and Related Work

-     The   concept of a "symbol" as a fundamental unit of computation and knowledge representation has deep roots   in computer science.
-Early symbolic programming languages, most notably Lisp [1],       elevated symbols  to first-class citizens, enabling  powerful meta-programming and declarative  knowledge  manipulation.
-In   Lisp,  symbols  are  unique  objects that can have properties, values,  and functions associated with them. «symbol» draws inspiration from this tradition,  particularly the notion  of interning  symbols to ensure uniqueness and efficient comparison.
-However, it  extends this concept by natively integrating symbols into a directed graph structure     with explicit parent-child relationships, a feature not as central to the core Lisp symbol type.
+     The   concept of a "symb" as a fundamental unit of computation and knowledge representation has deep roots   in computer science.
+Early symbic programming languages, most notably Lisp [1],       elevated symbs  to first-class citizens, enabling  powerful meta-programming and declarative  knowledge  manipulation.
+In   Lisp,  symbs  are  unique  objects that can have properties, values,  and functions associated with them. «symb» draws inspiration from this tradition,  particularly the notion  of interning  symbs to ensure uniqueness and efficient comparison.
+However, it  extends this concept by natively integrating symbs into a directed graph structure     with explicit parent-child relationships, a feature not as central to the core Lisp symb type.

      Beyond  programming  languages,    the field of Knowledge Representation (KR) has extensively